Where would we be without our wonderful volunteers?

 Two shifts each day: 9.30am – 1.30pm and 1pm - 5pm

 School Tours volunteers greet teachers and students visiting the exhibition, ensuring that the groups have maps of the exhibition.
 An important role is to communicate to teachers and supervising adults the importance of following health and safety guidelines on site.

 Tour Guides – Tours will run once each day for 60 minutes, leading groups of up to 20 people.
 Training will be given with detailed information on artists and their work.

-Before the event, Volunteers are invited to attend an information evening Wednesday 20 October 2021, as well as a pre-exhibition tour with the Curator just before opening day to learn about the exhibits.
+Before the event, volunteers are invited to attend an information evening, as well as a pre-exhibition tour with the Curator just before opening day to learn about the exhibits.

 There is a volunteer room where tea and coffee is available and belongings can be stored.

-If you would like to help, fill in our Volunteer Enquiry Form and one of our volunteer coordinators will contact you.
+If you would like to help out, fill in our Volunteer Enquiry Form below, and one of our volunteer coordinators will contact you.

 With grateful thanks,

 Our address: 170 Vauxhall Road, Narrow Neck, Devonport, Auckland 0624